 IMI’s Revenues Grew 29%

-November 3, 2017, Laguna, Philippines — Integrated Micro-Electronics Inc. (IMI), one of the leading global manufacturing solutions experts, today announced that it posted $795.2 million revenues for the first nine months of 2017, an increase of 29 percent year-on-year due to positive effects of recent acquisitions and a rising demand in the automotive and industrial segments.
+November 3, 2017, Laguna, Philippines — Integrated Micro-Electronics Inc. (IMI), one of the leading global manufacturing companies, today announced that it posted $795.2 million revenues for the first nine months of 2017, an increase of 29 percent year-on-year due to positive effects of recent acquisitions and a rising demand in the automotive and industrial manufacturing segments.
 Net income also improved by 16 percent to $24.1 million compared to last year.

 Arthur Tan, IMI chief executive officer, says, “IMI today is different from the IMI more than ten years ago in the way we do things.
 We are now in the forefront of taking electronics to the next level penetrating high reliability markets and moving forward to a more advanced automotive electrification and autonomous driving.”

 Revenues from Europe and Mexico operations surged 15 percent year-on-year to $263.4 million in the first nine months driven by increasing demand for automotive lighting, an innovative global megatrend for safety and performance.
 Ongoing expansions and new product introduction carried out in Mexico plant to support North America requirements also bolstered the group revenues.

 Philippine operations increased 4 percent to $197.9 million strengthened by new industrial applications despite drop in demand in the security and medical electronics business.

 The company’s China operations posted $198.2 million in revenues, up 1 percent year-on-year, as a result of demand decline in the telecom infrastructure business, but offset by positive growth in automotive and industrial segments.